crymall/graphql_challenge/readme.md

 This API allows you to manage organizations with events and locations.
 It includes detailed API endpoints to handle any CRUD-type operation you'd like to perform on events and locations (full list found at `./graphql_utils/root`).

-In order to start run this project locally, perform the following operations:
+In order to run this project locally, perform the following operations:

 - Clone the repo.
 - In the root directory, `npm install`.